ProjectMoon/eve2/README.md

 reflects the latest stable release, while develop reflects the latest code under development.

-The primary requirement for buildin and running Eve is Java.
+The primary requirement for building and running Eve is Java.
 Eve is developed and tested on the "official" 1.6 HotSpot VM.
 It should work under Java 1.5, but that environment is unsupported.
 It will not work under Java 1.4 or lower.